pratikmtele/eshop/README.md

 # eshop
- I developed ecommerce android app using firebase
+ I developed ecommerce android app using Java and Firebase as database.